Chidozieokoye/post-install-config/README.md

 <img src="https://i.imgur.com/8OTtWuo.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-When you configure help topics, you create predefined categories for support requests, allowing users to select the most relevant topic when submitting a ticket.
+I configured help topics and created predefined categories for support requests, allowing users to select the most relevant topic when submitting a ticket.
 This helps streamline ticket routing, assign requests to the appropriate departments or agents, and improve overall support efficiency.
 See the steps in the video demonstration link above.
 </p>
 <br />